Joseph Gallian: Awards and honors

 Gallian has won both the Allendoerfer and Evans awards for exposition from the Mathematical Association of America (MAA) and was the Pólya lecturer for the MAA from 1999 to 2001.

-His excellence in teaching earned him the Haimo Award for distinguished teaching from the MAA in 1993 and he was the Carnegie Foundation for the Advancement of Teaching Minnesota Professor of the Year in 2003.
+His excellence in teaching earned him the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics from the MAA in 1993 and he was the Carnegie Foundation for the Advancement of Teaching Minnesota Professor of the Year in 2003.

 In 2019 he received the MAA's Mary P. Dolciani Award for making a distinguished contribution to the mathematical education of K-16 students in the United States or Canada.

 In 2011 he received the MAA's Yueh-Gin Gung and Dr. Charles Y. Hu Distinguished Service to Mathematics Award.

 In 2000, Gallian was named by a Duluth newspaper as one of the "100 Great Duluthians of the 20th Century".

 In 2013 he became a fellow of the American Mathematical Society.